varnishcache/varnish-cache/doc/sphinx/users-guide/storage-backends.rst

   ``LD_PRELOAD_32=/usr/lib/libumem.so.1`` or
   ``LD_PRELOAD=/usr/lib/libumem.so.1`` is set

-varnish will also output this message to recommend settings for using `libumem`_ for all allocations::
+Varnish will also output this message to recommend settings for using `libumem`_ for all allocations::

   it is recommended to set UMEM_OPTIONS=perthread_cache=0,backend=mmap before starting varnish

-This recommendation should be followed to achieve an optimal `libumem`_ configuration for varnish.
-Setting this environment variable before starting varnish is required becuase `libumem`_ cannot be reconfigured once loaded.
+This recommendation should be followed to achieve an optimal `libumem`_ configuration for Varnish.
+Setting this environment variable before starting Varnish is required becuase `libumem`_ cannot be reconfigured once loaded.

 .. _libumem: http://dtrace.org/blogs/ahl/2004/07/13/number-11-of-20-libumem/